j0hnVu/jreswitch/README.md

 source java-ver-sw.sh
 ```

-- Then select the JDK version.
+- Select the JDK version.
 - The JDK files should be automatically downloaded and path be updated.
+- You can also type "p" to delete all downloaded JRE/JDK

 # Contact